johnalison/WorkingPhilosophy/Lists.md

    > Get the low hanging fruit
    > Acquire breath of knowledge at the 80/20 level.
    > Then choose what long sloughs to fith.
+- 2nd order thinking
+> Consider the consequences of the consequences of your action
+> Obviously want to to as high an order as possible
+> Developing trust is a great example (Be reliable !)

 # Protocols